 10am - 5pm

 The garden will open at 8:00am on the first Saturday each month:

 Full Parking Lot

-Our parking lot may fill on busy weekends and Friday evenings.
+Our parking lot may fill on busy weekends.
 Please car pool and arrive early.

 Perennial Plant Conference